-- Pre-requisities of UCT-C
+- Pre-requisites of UCT-C

 - Components of Universal Cloud Tap Container

 - License Information

-- Network Requirements
+- Network Firewall Requirements

 - Compute Requirements

-Pre-requisities of UCT-C
+Pre-requisites of UCT-C

-The following are the pre-requisities of UCT-C:
+The following are the pre-requisites of UCT-C:

-- Deploy the GigaVUE-FM (FM) on the subnet where Kubernetes cluster is deployed. - GigaVUE-FM and Kubernetes Cluster should be up and running. - To work with UCT-C, you must have knowledge in the following platforms: - Kubernetes - GigaVUE-FM - Knowledge to work in any platform such as AWS EKS, Azure AKS, and RedHat OpenShift where the Kubernetes clusters are deployed.
+- GigaVUE-FM and Kubernetes Cluster should be up and running. - GigaVUE-FM and Kubernetes Cluster should be able to communicate with each other. - To work with UCT-C, you must have knowledge of the following platforms and products: - a.
+Kubernetes - b.
+GigaVUE-FM - c.
+GigaVUE V Series - d.
+Knowledge of working in any platform, such as AWS EKS, Azure AKS, and RedHat OpenShift where the Kubernetes clusters are deployed. - To deploy UCT-C using YAML files and Helm charts, ensure that you install the following: - Kubectl to deploy using YAML files - o Helm to deploy using Helm charts (single and dual)